 First impressions count and it’s important your house looks its best while it’s on the market.
 We have some great tips and tricks for preparing your home for sale

 4. Get noticed

-With our range of marketing options (link to marketing options), you’ll get noticed all right!
-The Tremains ‘For Sale’ sign goes up, professional property photos are taken and advertisements are placed in our REAL Property Magazine and Property Guide.
+With our range of marketing options, you’ll get noticed all right!
+Professional property photos are taken, the Tremains ‘For Sale’ sign goes up, and advertisements are placed in our REAL Property Magazine and Property Guide.
 Window cards go up in the appropriate Tremains offices and flyers are distributed in your community.
 Your property will feature in our weekly new listings email and on our new tremains.co.nz website and other prominent property websites.

 5. Power up the network

 Arrangements are made for our team of sales consultants to visit so they can get a good feel for your home.
 They may already have buyers looking for a property just like yours so this kind of networking is invaluable.